dev-pasa/data-structures-and-algorithms/Data-Structures/Graph/README.md

 ## Approach & Efficiency
-* object Value
-* Constructor Method

-* Input - object value
-* Creates a new Vertex with Value = value

-- Graph
+## Approach & Efficiency
-* Creates a graph with unconnected nodes.
-DOES NOT HANDLE DUPLICATE NODE VALUES.
+###  Graph Creates a graph with unconnected nodes.
+The Graph does not handle duplicate node values.

-Constructor Method
+Constructor Methods

 Creates the Adjaceny List